16 Steps Manual to Go Virtual and Drastically Increase Online Sales

 9. Be Inclusive to All Devices and Platforms

 Of course, there is no real discrimination here.
-However, when due to some technical or software issues certain users cannot effortlessly browse your platform, you inadvertently deny or significantly complicate access to your store.
+However, when some technical or software issues prevent certain users from effortlessly browsing your platform, you inadvertently deny or complicate access to your store.

 Hence, do not limit the flow of customers with the issues that are relatively easy to address: